 - Filing in Court: Under the NJLAD, you may file a lawsuit in court without having to go through the administrative channels of your workplace first.
 Contact our office before filing an NJLAD claim in order to fully understand your options.

 - Discovery: In this phase, lawyers take depositions from witnesses and gather the pertinent information they need for the trial.
 Both you and your employer will conduct discovery.
 Your lawyer will accompany you to the deposition to ensure that the questions asked of you are appropriate.

 - Mediation: During mediation, both parties come together to try to negotiate a settlement agreement.
 Both sides may or may not discuss counter settlement offers.
 Unlike a trial, both parties resolve the matter by agreeing to certain terms, including payment settlement.
 If you cannot come to a settlement agreement, you will move on to a trial.

 - Trial: After the discovery phase, both parties will present evidence at trial, which could take from several days to weeks.
 You must be present each day of the trial.

 For employers, the key to successfully resolving age discrimination issues is by taking proactive measures to prevent, investigate, address, and defend possible claims.
 Our law firm provides legal guidance to employers in a variety of situations, from defending against a discrimination claim to creating policies that will reduce the risk of future incidents.

 Our NJ Age Discrimination Lawyers Can Help You Get Compensation

 Every person should be treated with respect in their place of work, regardless of their age.
-If you have experienced a hostile work environment or suffered age discrimination in the workplace, call our Red Bank, NJ or Marlton, NJ office or contact us online today for a free consultation.
+If you have experienced a hostile work environment or suffered age discrimination in the workplace, call our Red Bank, NJ, Marlton, NJ, and Newark, NJ office or contact us online today for a free consultation.
 We will discuss your rights and options, which may include internal complaints or a lawsuit, and help you every step of the way in seeking justice for unlawful workplace discrimination.